- Alice Clark Mentoring

 - FIDC Materials/Software/Equipment Grant: How has your purchase contributed to your students' learning?
 If relevant, would you recommend these or similar materials/software/equipment to others?

-- Summer Instructional Development Projects, Mini-Project Grant or Developmental Leave Travel and Materials Award: What did you produce as a result of your funding?
-(Enclose copy of syllabus, course packet, or other materials if relevant.)
+- Summer Instructional Development Projects, SIDP Cluster grant, Mini-Project Grant: What did you produce as a result of your funding?
+(Enclose a copy of syllabus, course packet, or other materials if relevant.)
 How did your work on this project affect student learning in your course?

 - Departmental or College Retreat Support: What was accomplished as a result of your work?
 (If relevant, enclose a copy of any documentation you may have of the work done at the meeting or retreat.)